LoicValenti/Project-7-Credit-Score/README.md

 Credit score project with an emphasis on transparency and ease of use.

-## Data used to creat the dashboard
+## Data used to create the dashboard
 Credit Application Predict Probabilities.csv

 Credit Application Results.csv